MahmoodWebDev/react-app-dog-api-final/README.md

 ## Overview

-Dive into the world of dogs with our React-based web application.
+Dive into the world of dogs with my React-based web application.
 Utilizing the Dog API, this app presents a delightful interface for dog enthusiasts to explore a myriad of dog breeds, complete with random dog images to brighten your day.
 It's a perfect blend of technology and pet love, designed to offer an engaging user experience.

 ## Features :rocket: